ioarun/ioarun.github.io/_posts/2017-04-03-build-2d-robotic-car.md

 <h2> Car body </h2>

-The car body is a 80px by 60px yellow trianlge with four 20px by 6px wheels.In the last blog post I had used a car sprite for demonstrating the particle filter localization.It was pretty easy because image rotation method is available in pygame.But rectangle rotation is not available.So I decided to write my own method for rectangle rotation.The method draw_rect() takes four arguments `center, corners, rotation_angle and color`.The center is center of the rectangle, corners is a list of the position of 4 corners before rotation, rotation_angle is the angle by which the rectangle will rotate.
+The car body is a 80px by 60px yellow trianlge with four 20px by 6px wheels.In the last blog post I had used a car sprite for demonstrating the particle filter localization.It was pretty easy because image rotation method is available in pygame.But rectangle rotation is not available.So I decided to write my own method for rectangle rotation.The method draw_rect() takes four arguments center, corners, rotation_angle and color.The center is center of the rectangle, corners is a list of the position of 4 corners before rotation, rotation_angle is the angle by which the rectangle will rotate.

 {% highlight python %}